theshyhat/hackerfrogs/walkthroughs/picoctf/picogym_exclusive/reverse_engineering/GDB_Baby_Step_2.md

 * the challenge instructs us to get the value of the `eax` register at the end of the `main` function
 * download the binary file
 ```
-r2 -d ./debugger0_c # open it up in radare2
+r2 -d ./debugger0_b # open it up in radare2
 aaa                 # analyze the binary
 afl | head          # get a list of the binary's functions
 pdf @ main          # disassemble the main function
-db 0x0040111c       # set a breakpoint for after the target value is loaded into the var_4h variable
+db        # set a breakpoint for the end of the main function
 dc                  # run the program until the breakpoint
-afv                 # list out the addresses of variables
+dr eax              # examine the value of the eax register
-px4 @ rbp-0x4       # get the first 4 bytes in hex units at the variable's memory address
+?
+0x0004af4b        # convert the value to a lot of different notations, we're looking for the int32 value
 ```
-* because this binary was compiled with little endian byte order, the
-* the flag, with the PicoCTF flag wrapper is: `picoCTF{0x6bc96222}`
+* the flag, with the PicoCTF flag wrapper is: `picoCTF{307019}`